pnnl/Continual-Load-Modelling-HELM/Readme.md

 Detailed power electronic models are developed for different load combinations to create harmonic rich datasets to entail their effect on transformer operation using PSCAD/EMTdc.
 A high fidelity dataset was curated for the analysis using a mixture of different power electronic load combinations as discussed in the scenarios below.
 The data is collected from the secondary of a split phase transformer are [available](https://github.com/pnnl/Continual-Load-Modelling-HELM/tree/master/datasets).

-For replicating a house EV charging condition a single phase EV charger with unidirectional power flow was designed (Level 1 120V) <br>.
+For replicating a house EV charging condition a single phase EV charger with unidirectional power flow was designed (Level 1 120V).

 <img src="https://github.com/pnnl/Continual-Load-Modelling-HELM/raw/master/img/EV_model.png?raw=true" align="left" width="500px"/>